-This can sometimes lead to major differences in stock analysis, as I explained last week with the Temenos and Kudelski case study.
+This can sometimes lead to major differences in stock analysis, as he explained last week with the Temenos and Kudelski case study.
 Using their analysis, Finanz & Wirtschaft (F&W) recommended Temenos; while our computing processes showed better financial figures at Kudelski.

 Whenever experts, analysts or the financial press come to different conclusions than ours, it will be an interesting experiment for you.
 You can decide for yourself which opinion you think is right because nobody really knows exactly.